-If it has been agreed that living in a care home is the best way of meeting your needs, and you have asked us to help you to arrange this, we will assess how much you will need to contribute towards the cost of your care.
+If your social care assessment has identified that living in a care home is the best way to meet your needs, and you've asked us to help you arrange this, we will assess how much you'll need to contribute towards the cost of your care.

 We can provide financial help if you have less than £23,250 of capital assets and you need care in a residential or nursing home.

 If you have more than £23,250 of capital assets you will be expected to pay the full costs yourself.
-If you own your own home, we'll take this into account when we calculate your capital.
+If you own your home, this will be taken into account when we calculate your capital.
 Your income includes statutory benefits and private pensions.

 Calculating your contribution